Wolfgang Carl Briegel

-Wolfgang Carl Briegel (21 May 1626, Königsberg, Bavaria – 19 November 1712, Darmstadt, Germany) was a German organist, teacher, and composer.
+Wolfgang Carl Briegel (21 May 1626 – 19 November 1712, Darmstadt) was a German organist, teacher and composer.

 Biography

-As a boy he was a student in Nuremberg and sang in the Frauenkirche choir.
+Born 21 May 1626, in Königsberg, Bavaria, he was a student in Nuremberg and sang in the Frauenkirche choir.
 He later studied at the University of Altdorf and became the organist at St. Johannis church and a grammar school teacher in Schweinfurt.
-In 1650 Duke Ernst the Pious appointed him to his court at Gotha as cantor and music tutor to his family, and he eventually rose to the post of Kapellmeister.
+In 1650, Duke Ernst the Pious appointed him to his court at Gotha as cantor and music tutor to his family, and he eventually rose to the post of Kapellmeister.
 He became well-known through his work in Gotha, and it was there that he became acquainted with Johann Rudolph Ahle and members of the Bach family.

 Duke Ernst's eldest daughter, the wife of Landgrave Louis VI of Hesse-Darmstadt, called Briegel to Darmstadt as Kapellmeister in 1671.
 He stayed in this post until his death, but in his later years he was assisted by Christoph Graupner and Ernst Christian Hesse.